V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20240413-calling-opensource-llm-with-aria.md

-# Proposal: Calling Open Source LLM with Aria
+# Proposed: Calling Open Source LLM with Aria

 ### The Context